MalihaKabir/DailyGreetingsWithNewQuoteWebPage/README.md

-# GetDailyGreetingsWithNewQuoteWebPage
+# DailyGreetings

-This is a project where users get daily greetings with inspirational quotes.
+A WebApp that give daily greetings with inspirational quote, date and time made by using only HTML, CSS and JS.